dangtruong-github/qwen3-vl-2b-inference/README.md

 - Vision branch preserved in FP16 for numerical stability

 Designed with a focus on reducing memory movement, improving cache efficiency, and enabling practical LLM/VLM deployment on ultrabook-class CPUs.

+You can see the full optimization at [CPU Branch](https://github.com/truongchu/qwen3-cpp/tree/int8-optimized)

+# Incoming optimization
+- KV cache quantization
+- Pascal-GPU integration

 # Installation (incoming)